BleuLlama/z80-machine/README.md

 > content going to and from the console.
 This can be used to
 > remove or inject backchannel content, ansi codes, etc.
 > Implement the few functions at the bottom of 'mc6850\_console.h'

+RESET\_HANDLER
+> This flag will enable a function call to reset\_handle() when the
+> emulated CPU is hard-reset

+MC6850\_SOCKET
+> This flag enables a telnettable socket running on the emulator
+> which mimics the local console.
+You can enter input and get
+> output from this by telnetting to port 6850.

 ## Support tools